ASCIA Action Plans and First Aid Plans for Anaphylaxis

-4. It is generally recommended that individuals who carry an adrenaline autoinjector should also wear a medical identification emblem such as a MedicAlert emblem www.medicalert.org.au or www.medicalert.co.nz
+4. It is generally recommended that people who have an adrenaline autoinjector should also wear a medical identification/emergency response emblem or other medical identification.

-5. ASCIA Action Plans for Anaphylaxis have been developed as a concise and easy to follow, single page document to assist in emergency treatment of anaphylaxis.
-These plans should be used as part of a comprehensive anaphylaxis management plan that includes:
+5. ASCIA Action Plans should be used as part of a comprehensive anaphylaxis management plan that includes:

-- development of strategies to reduce the risk of accidental exposure (refer to ASCIA Guidelines for Anaphylaxis Prevention and patient support organisations)
+- Development of strategies to reduce the risk of accidental exposure.

 - An ASCIA Action Plan to be used as an emergency response plan for when exposure to allergens occurs.